 But surprisingly, the small amount of water in my granite water basin has proven to be enough for me to feel a deep connection to nature’s flow.
 It captures light.
 Breezes move its surface as do rain drops.
 Creatures drink from it.
 On a hot day, a raccoon jumped right in.
 Leaves it reflects change shape and color, then fall in.
 After I clear them out, ice mounds up until it melts in spring.
 Then the caressing moss emerges once again.

-On September 7, 2014, a unique event took place to celebrate a local landmark (below) turning 90 years old.
+On September 7, 2014, a unique event took place to celebrate a local landmark (below) that was turning 90 years old.
 The notice I saw spoke of images of local places by both youth and adults.
-Each art work would be briefly projected on the substantial Arlington Reservoir structure before another took its place.
-Curious, I took my camera and portable canvas-seated sling bench to the classical revival water tower.
+Each art work would be briefly projected on the substantial Arlington, MA Reservoir structure before another took its place.
+Curious, I took my camera and portable canvas sling bench to the classical revival water tower.

-The images can only hint at what it was like to walk up the road to the top of the hill as the glowing tower came into view and then to join the crowd that had gathered there as darkness descended and the Luminarium Dance Company interpreted the images to music issuing from two large loudspeakers.
+The images can only hint at what it was like to walk up the road to the top of the hill as the glowing tower came into view.
+I joined the crowd that had gathered there as darkness descended and the Luminarium Dance Company interpreted the images to music issuing from two large loudspeakers.

 As children, my brother and sister and I loved to catch fire flies and release them down by a falling-apart stone structure behind our camp site in New Hampshire.
 Dolly Copp, an early settler to this location in the White Mountains had constructed a well-like structure to capture the water of a stream and then pipe it to her homestead downhill.
 Over the years as we returned to the camp site, we watched as the structure became less recognizable as it tumbled apart.